DimaKyn/Hand-Tracking/README.md

    "language" + *Russian* - This will change the voice recognition to recognize Russian, (can work for different languages [see file: ChangeSearchLanguage] in this repository).

-   "nevermind" - this will turn off Voice control mode and will switch to Hand Gesture mode.
+   "nevermind" - This will turn off Voice control mode and will switch to Hand Gesture mode.

+   "Volume" + Number/"Half"/"Max"/"Maximum" - This will set the volume to your desired value.